M.05.03 Observing and managing at-risk prisoners

 3. ensure that a prison nurse examines the prisoner within 3 hours if the type of restraint used is a head protector.

-4. All actions are designed to ensure that prisoners are only restrained for the least time necessary to safeguard their wellbeing.
+6. All actions are designed to ensure that prisoners are only restrained for the least time necessary to safeguard their wellbeing.

-5. Staff managing at-risk prisoners who have been authorised to be placed in mechanical restraints must follow the guidelines detailed in the Custodial Practice Manual.
+7. Staff managing at-risk prisoners who have been authorised to be placed in mechanical restraints must follow the guidelines detailed in the Custodial Practice Manual.

-6. The general manager custodial or delegate must obtain the advice of the health centre manager or delegate within 24 hours following the initial at-risk assessment.
+8. The general manager custodial or delegate must obtain the advice of the health centre manager or delegate within 24 hours following the initial at-risk assessment.
 After considering the advice, the general manager custodial or delegate must either reverse the at-risk assessment if they consider that the prisoner is not at risk of self-harm, or confirm the at-risk assessment if the general manager custodial considers that the prisoner is at risk of self-harm.
-If confirmed, an at-risk management plan must be established in consultation with the health centre manager or a health professional with relevant expertise or knowledge.
+If confirmed, an at-risk management and care plan must be established in consultation with the health centre manager or a health professional with relevant expertise or knowledge.

 M.05.03.02 Prisoner at-risk file

-4. daily observation reports completed during the at-risk period
+1. the daily observation reports completed during the at-risk period

-2. The at-risk file should be clearly identifiable to all staff and, when the prisoner is no longer deemed to be at-risk, the at-risk file is to be placed in section C of the prisoner's penal file.
+2. The at-risk file should be clearly identifiable to all staff and, when the prisoner is no longer deemed to be at-risk, all the remaining documentation is to be uploaded to theAt-Risk folder in IOMS.

 3. The current penal file of an at-risk prisoner, or former at-risk prisoner, is identified with an “At-Risk” stamp on the front.